toychicken/lrg.io/content/software/site-build/tweets-as-postcards.md

   - html
   - css
 application: <a href="https://obsidian.md" rel="nofollow">Obsidian.md</a>
-draft: true
+draft: false
 images:
-  - /images/tweet-as-postcard.png
+  - /images/tweet-as-postcard-stamp.png
 category:
+style: classic experiments
 ---
 I did an experiment trying to make my old Tweet archive look like  postcards.
 It's a nice aesthetic if you're on a PC, but less easily readable on mobile.
 This really needs to be backed out.
 It will, eventually.